projectcontour/contour/design/httpproxy-conflict.md

 ## High-Level Design
 Contour will set the error or warning condition when a problem is encountered, but do its best to still serve valid configurations.

-In general, Contour will set an object to be status `Error` if the request response to the `User` is changed from what is configured.
-Contour will set a `Warning` when the object has an issue, but the response a `User` sees when accessing the application for which the resource is configured is not modified.
 The `ResourceOwner` will understand there is an issue by looking at the object's `Status.Conditions.Errors` or `Status.Conditions.Warnings`.

 Details on how Conditions are implemented can be found in the [HTTPProxy Status Conditions Design Doc](https://github.com/projectcontour/contour/blob/main/design/httpproxy-status-conditions.md#high-level-design).